RacimoLab/dinf/docs/guide/creating_a_model.md

 To ensure consistency, the Dinf API provides helper classes for feature extraction that have methods for extracting features from vcf files and from {class}`tskit.TreeSequence` objects.
+The [](sec_guide_features) page describes the different feature extraction classes provided by the Dinf API, and shows heatmap plots for matrices from each class.
-In this example, we'll use the {class}`.BinnedHaplotypeMatrix` feature extractor class.
+In the example model here, we'll use the {class}`.BinnedHaplotypeMatrix` feature extractor class.

 ```python